House of Monok

-The House of Monok (Monoky Család), alternatively spelled Monaky, Monoky, or Monoki in English and Hungarian, is a Hungarian noble dynasty which held power from the 13th century until the 17th century.
+The House of Monok (Monoky Család), alternatively spelled Monaky, Monoky, or Monoki was a Hungarian noble dynasty which held power from the 13th century until the 17th century.
 The earliest ancestors of the House of Monok are of the Clan of Bogát, founded in the late 9th century.
 The Bogátradvány genus are the predecessors of the Monoky along with other Hungarian noble families, including the House of Rákóczi.

-The Monok dynasty took on the name of the village which they came into possession of by royal donation after military service to the royal government of Hungary.
-Later, a castle would be built in the village of Monok which would be named after the family, colloquially referred to as the Monoky Castle or Monaky Castle.
-The Monoky family castle was originally constructed around 14th century, but the castle was besieged and burned by the Turks in 1567.
-After the burning of the castle, it was rebuilt during the 1570s on top of the hill in the center of Monok.

 Name

 The origins of the village name "Monok" are uncertain.
 Allegedly, the name of the village is derived from Slavic monoh meaning monk.

-The name of the family originates from the family taking on the name of the village, the first documented person with such a name was Elijah Monoky who lived during the 13th century.
+The name of the family originates from the family taking on the name of the village, the first documented person with such a name was Illés Monoky who lived during the 13th century.
 The House of Monok is documented as being originally derived from the Bogát-Radvány (genus) with land being given to the family, namely the village of Monok, for military service.
 The family, then adopted the name of the village of which they had ownership of leading the family to become known and documented as the Monoks.

+The first documented person with such a name was Elijah Monoky who lived during the 13th century.